Lórien & The Halls of the Elven Smiths: Reception

 In the September 1986 edition of White Dwarf (Issue #81), Graham Staplehurst was impressed by the depth of knowledge in this supplement.
 He noted that the "useful summary of special metals and magical substances" would be "of much use to gamemasters wishing to devise their own special and magical items."
 He also found "The building designs are quite breathtaking" and "the expression of character and culture throughout the supplement [...] means that the whole world seems so much more real and alive to the senses."
 He concluded, "Lorien is one of the finest roleplaying supplements I've seen, and is surely a must for all MERP players.
 Highly recommended to all lovers of fine roleplaying."

 In the January 1987 edition of Adventurer (Issue 6), Jon Sutherland was impressed by the depth of information provided, commenting "The attention to detail is very much up to the standard we have come to expect from this series."
 He wanted more detail in the adventure hooks, noting that they were "rather brief [...]
 The nine adventures cover only two pages of the sixty-two, so they are not exactly 'fleshed out'."
 But he was impressed by the included maps, although he wished they had been single-sided rather than printed on both sides.
 In the end, Sutherland was ambivalent about the usefulness of this supplement despite all of its good points, saying, "It is in many ways the least useful MERP supplement released so far.
 The nature of Lorien does not really lend itself to a starting position for an adventure."

+In Issue 5 of Gateways, Dan Quartermain commented that this book "captures the flavor of the Wood of the Golden Lady Galadriel.
+The world of Tolkien's Elves in Lothlorien takes life in the text, and no magic is lost in its translation into a gaming aid."